wnfs-wg/car-mirror-spec/README.md

 ## 2.3 Session

 A session is made up of several rounds.
-Each round involves the Requestor contacting the Provider.
+Each round involves the Client contacting the Server.
 Both parties MAY maintain stateful information between rounds as part of the session.
 The purpose of this session information is to aid in deduplication, completion, and cleanup.

 ### 2.3.1 Deduplication

 A benefit of content addressing is deduplication.
 CAR Mirror deduplicates blocks across both parties to avoid putting redundant data over the wire.
-To achieve deduplication, the Requestor shares a Bloom filter with the Provider containing an estimate of blocks that are possibly shared.
+To achieve deduplication, the Client shares a Bloom filter with the Server containing an estimate of blocks that are possibly shared.
 This is an imprecise measure, though it does significantly better than sending duplicate blocks on the average case.

 ### 2.3.2 Stragglers

 Stragglers are the opposite of deduplicated blocks: they are missing.
 This is typically caused by false positives on the Bloom filters.
 As such, this protocol is biased towards stragglers.

 Each round of communication will have fewer stragglers.
-There is a degenerate case where the Provider only matches on the roots, but omits everything from the Bloom filter.
+There is a degenerate case where the Server only matches on the roots, but omits everything from the Bloom filter.
 This situation is roughly equivalent to Bitswap, but with the overhead of Bloom filters.
-In such cases, the Requestor MAY omit the Bloom filter and request specific CIDs only.
+In such cases, the Client MAY omit the Bloom filter and request specific CIDs only.
 This is called the "cleanup" phase.
 It is possible that after a few rounds, this process becomes "unstuck" and the Bloom becomes useful again.

 # 3. Transport